 The recall includes only these products, noted the press release:

-The move comes less than seven weeks after Dermatology Times® broke the news that Valisure, a pharmacy dedicated to batch testing medications before they reach consumers, found detectable levels of benzene in 78 sunscreen and after-care sunscreen products.
+The move comes less than seven weeks after news broke that Valisure, a pharmacy dedicated to batch testing medications before they reach consumers, found detectable levels of benzene in 78 sunscreen and after-care sunscreen products.
 Valisure’s laboratory test examined 294 unique batches of sun care products from 69 companies.
 Results showed 27% of the samples tested contained detectable levels of benzene.
 However, other batches exceeded the FDA concentration limit of 2 parts per million by up to 3 times.

 This is not the first time Valisure has identified harmful contaminants in consumer products.
 In March, it released a Citizen Petition asking the FDA to recall various brands of hand sanitizer after detecting benzene contamination in multiple batches.